EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.lines_db

 Search spectral line by name or wavelength and add ionization potential Package: AstroUtil.spec Description: Search spectral line by name or wavelength and add ionization potential information.
+The DB list of lines contains 46663 spectral lines